EchoKV: Efficient KV Cache Compression via Similarity-Based Reconstruction: Methodology

 \subsection{Overview of EchoKV}

-As illustrated in Figure \ref{fig:main}, the core concept of EchoKV is to employ a lightweight network to predict the remaining KV cache based on a partial subset of the KV cache.
+As illustrated in Figure \ref{fig:main}, the core idea of EchoKV is to retain a partial KV representation and use a lightweight network to reconstruct the discarded components on demand.
 By bypassing the explicit compression phase, our approach allows for directly evicting a portion of the KV cache when memory bottlenecks are encountered, and subsequently reconstructing it during inference using the retained KV information.
 Serving as the core component of the reconstruction process, the lightweight network is detailed in this section, covering both its model architecture (\S\ref{sec:arc}) and training specifications (\S\ref{sec:train}).